WesterosCraft/WesterosCTM/README.md

 }
 </code>

+# connect_to_tag Support
+This is a new connection logic option (alternative to connect_to or ignoreState).
+When set to a string (corresponding to a block tag - format is <mod-id>:<tag-id> (or just <tag-id> for vanilla tags), a neighbor will be considered to be connected if and only if both the source block AND the neighbor block has the given block tag.

-# connect_to, ignoreState Support
+# connect_to, ignoreState, connect_to_tag Support
-The following of these methods supports the "extra" data settings for "connect_to" and "ignoreState", which allow for connections to non-identical block states to be considered:
+The following of these methods supports the "extra" data settings for "connect_to", "ignoreState", and "connect_to_tag", which allow for connections to non-identical block states to be considered:

 - westeros_ctm